TanakaShumba/basic-pen-test/README.md

-# Basic Penetration Test Script
+# basic-pen-test

-## Description
+## Purpose
-Educational Python script to perform basic port scanning for penetration testing learning purposes.
+Performs basic penetration testing on target systems for educational purposes.

+## Features
+- Key features and functionalities of the project

+## Installation / Usage
-## How to Run
+- How to install and run the project
-python pen_test.py
+- Example usage if applicable

+## Tech Stack
+- Python, Libraries, Tools used

+## Notes
+- Any special notes or warnings